Providing a Lifeline

-Gradually, they began to see signs of progress.
+Through SHARE's comprehensive rehabilitation program, gradually, they began to see signs of progress.
 Jorge’s mood swings and nightmares were dissipating.
 Through multiple forms of therapy, his speech returned, his memory improved and he was walking without a shuffle.

 Jessica, on the other hand, was feeling isolated.
 She spent her days at Shepherd Center with her girls and the nights as a family in the hotel room that was their home for three months.
 Jorge’s behavior at night after long days of therapy was unpredictable.
 She reached out for help, and Shepherd Center provided her with counseling.